Aliases for PPIP5K2 Gene

 Inositol phosphates (IPs) and diphosphoinositol phosphates (PP-IPs), also known as inositol pyrophosphates, act as cell signaling molecules.
 HISPPD1 has both IP6 kinase (EC 18.104.22.168) and PP-IP5 (also called IP7) kinase (EC 22.214.171.124) activities that produce the high-energy pyrophosphates PP-IP5 and PP2-IP4 (also called IP8), respectively (Fridy et al., 2007 [PubMed 17690096]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for PPIP5K2 Gene

 PPIP5K2 (Diphosphoinositol Pentakisphosphate Kinase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Inositol phosphate metabolism (REACTOME).
+Among its related pathways are Inositol phosphate metabolism (KEGG) and Inositol phosphate metabolism (REACTOME).
 GO annotations related to this gene include acid phosphatase activity and inositol hexakisphosphate 1-kinase activity.
 An important paralog of this gene is PPIP5K1.

 UniProtKB/Swiss-Prot for PPIP5K2 Gene